1995 K2 disaster

 The 1995 K2 disaster was a mountaineering disaster on K2 in Pakistan, the world's second highest mountain.
-Six people are reported to have died on August 13, 1995, on K2, largely related to bad weather, especially reported high winds.
-Scott Fischer was climbing Broad Peak at the time, and suggested that a contributing factor was combination of brutal cold and 100 mph winds.
+Six people are reported to have died on 13 August 1995, on K2, largely related to bad weather, especially regarding the high winds present.
+Scott Fischer was climbing Broad Peak at the time, and suggested that a contributing factor was the combination of brutal cold and 100 mph winds.

 Background

 The Mountain

 K2 is the second-highest mountain on Earth, after Mount Everest, at 8,611 metres (28,251 ft).
 It lies in the Karakoram range and is often considered to be the most deadly mountain on Earth due to its steepness as compared to other eight-thousanders.
 Prior to 2021, approximately one person had died on the mountain for every four who reached the summit.

 Expedition Goal

 The primary goal for the climbers was to successfully climb K2 which only few had done at this point.
 Besides that, several climbers aimed to accomplish significant personal and professional milestones, as outlined below.